18F/handbook/docs/10-ux/services/research/stakeholder-interviews-guide.md

 * What is this product or service supposed to be?
 * What is this product or service not meant to be?
 * Who is this product for?
-* When is the version we’re designing going to be released?
+* When is the version we're designing going to be released?
 * What worries you about this project?
-What’s the worst thing that could happen?
+What's the worst thing that could happen?
 * What should this project accomplish for the business / organization / agency?
 * How will you, personally, define success for this project?
-* Is there anyone you think we need to speak with who isn’t on our list?
+* Is there anyone you think we need to speak with who isn't on our list?
 Who?
-* How would you like to be involved in the rest of the project, and what’s the best way to reach you?
+* How would you like to be involved in the rest of the project, and what's the best way to reach you?

 ## Recommended Reading: